DrBlury/protobuf-vsc-extension/docs/toolchain.md

 - ✅ **Green checkmark** - All tools are installed and working
 - ⚠️ **Warning icon** - One or more tools are missing

+Buf is only treated as a required tool when Buf-powered features are active (Buf formatter preset, Buf linter, or Buf codegen on save).
+Otherwise the status bar won't warn about Buf being absent.

 Click the status bar indicator to open the toolchain management interface.